aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/080_git_repos/010-update-metadata.md

 :::
 <!-- prettier-ignore-end -->

+You will use Annotations to store dynamic values such as Git repository URLs, paths, and revisions for different concerns (e.g., platform, workloads, addons).

-Information about repositories(platform,workloads,addons) is already populated in AWS Secrets(eks-blueprints-workshop-gitops-platform,eks-blueprints-workshop-gitops-workloads,eks-blueprints-workshop-gitops-addons).
+Information about repositories (platform,workloads,addons) is already populated in AWS Secrets(eks-blueprints-workshop-gitops-platform,eks-blueprints-workshop-gitops-workloads,eks-blueprints-workshop-gitops-addons).
 The following is AWS Secret values from  eks-blueprints-workshop-gitops-platform .
-This secret holds information about platform git repository.
+This secret stores metadata for the platform Git repository.

 ![Git Secrets](/static/images/git-secrets.png)

 In this chapter you will copy these values into annotations so that they can be referenced in ArgoCD ApplicationSet.

-### 1. Retrieve AWS Secrets
+### 1. Reference Secrets Manager

 :::code{showCopyAction=true showLineNumbers=false language=json }
 cat <<'EOF' >> ~/environment/hub/git_data.tf
-# retrive from secret manager the git data for the platform and workload repositories
+# Retrieve Git repository metadata from AWS Secrets Manager for platform, workload, and addon repositories

 data "aws_secretsmanager_secret" "git_data_addons" {